PerumalRamesh05/DSA/README.md

     statement;
 }
 ```
-The time complexity for the above algorithm will be Linear.
+The time complexity for the above algorithm will be __Linear__.
 The running time of the loop is directly proportional to N. When N doubles, so does the running time.

 ```java
 for(i=0; i < N; i++)